fri-datascience/course_ids/docs/Summarizing-data-02.md

 We've equipped the above plot with a caption that states the information that we would like to point out to the reader (the plot serves as a visual summary and argument).
 There is always something we can tweek and improve in a plot, depending on the situation, but if all of our plots will be at least at the level of this plot, that will be of sufficient standards.

 ## Histograms and density plots

 The most elementary way of summarizing data is to plot their density.
 Of course, the true density is unknown and we can only estimate it by using a model or a non-parametric (smoothing) kernel density estimation.
 A histogram (binning the data and plotting the frequencies) can be viewed as a more coarse or discrete way of estimating the density of the data.

-In both density plots and histograms we need to specify the amount of smoothing (smoothing kernel width or bin size) - most build-in functions do it for us, but there is no optimal way of doing it, so we can often improve the plot by selecting a more appropriate degree of smoothing.
+In both density plots and histograms we need to specify the amount of smoothing (smoothing kernel width or bin size) - most built-in functions do it for us, but there is no optimal way of doing it, so we can often improve the plot by selecting a more appropriate degree of smoothing.
 When we have more data, we can get away with less smooting and reveal more characterisics of the underlying distribution.

 We illustrate these two plots by summarizing NBA player weight: